AppliNH/go-serverlessRss/Readme.md

 A golang REST API that you can query passing a RSS Feed URI, in order to read your news.

 For now, it doesn't return JSON, it just returns text.
-I mainly use this app with curl, through a shel.
+I mainly use this app with curl, through a shell.

 # How do I set it up